bmcfee/dstbook/content/intro.md

 - Full color figures and animations are present from the beginning;
 - Audio examples can be embedded directly in the text;
 - Example code is included directly, and you can run it yourself;
-- It's freely available on the internet!
+- It's freely available on the Internet!

 ## Acknowledgements